ColinPeppler/BooleanProduct/README.md

 # BooleanProduct
 # Made a boolean product calculator using HTML, CSS and JavaScript
-# Very simple to use, and I have plans for additional functionalities
+# Very simple to use
-#
 #
 # https://colinpeppler.github.io/BooleanProduct/